-- Charter school teachers are eligible for MTRS membership pursuant to Chapter 71, and do not have to be ESE certified [M.G.L. c.
+- Charter school teachers are eligible for MTRS membership pursuant to Chapter 71, and do not have to be DESE licensed [M.G.L. c.
 71, §89(y)] so long as they meet the other requirements for being employed as a charter school teacher.

-- As a general rule, a charter school “teacher” is any position that typically requires certification in non-charter schools where a member is required to work on at least a half-time basis.
+- As a general rule, a charter school “teacher” is any position that typically requires licensure in non-charter schools where a member is required to work on at least a half-time basis.

-- Charter School Directors (Superintendents), principals and other positions eligible by title in non-charter schools are still eligible by title for MTRS membership.
+- Directors (superintendents), principals and other positions that are eligible for MTRS membership by title in non-charter schools are also eligible by title in charter schools.

-NOTE: Virtual school employee eligibility is determined similarly to that for individuals in non-charter schools.
+NOTE: Virtual school employee eligibility is subject to all of the same rules as for individuals in non-charter schools.

 Part-time, temporary and provisional employees (6-month wait period)